 Kev Murdoch is the vicar of Euston Church.
 He trained at Oakhill Theological College and St. Mellitus College and also completed the Ministry Training Scheme at St. Helen’s Bishopsgate.
 Before going into paid Christian work, Kev worked for several years as a solicitor in the City.
-Kev is married to Laura and they have a wee boy called Rory.
+Kev is married to Laura and they have two wee children called Rory and Jessie.

 Rob Mullock is on the teaching staff at Euston Church.
 He is currently training part-time at Oakhill Theological College and also completed the Ministry Training Scheme at St. Helen’s Bishopsgate.
 Before coming to Euston Church, he was working for the mission society Crosslinks.
 Rob is married to Amy and they have a son called Fraser.

 Anja Schmidt is the Women’s worker at Euston Church.
 Anja is from Germany and worked in cancer research for several years before completing the Cornhill Training Course.
 She now works half of her week for Euston Church, with a particular focus on training women for ministry, and also teaches Biology part-time.
 She enjoys spending time with friends, visiting National Trust Houses and hiking.

 Ed Yates is the student and international student worker at Euston Church.
 He grew up in Birmingham and is married to Jane.
 Before coming to Euston he studied Modern Languages in Durham and did the Associate Training Scheme with St Helen’s, Bishopsgate.
 Ed likes watching cricket, rugby, and American football, books, and trying foods he’s never seen before.